Eykam/Zag/README.md

   - [ ] - Easily follow along in your language of choice.

 ### Getting Started
 To open Raw Sockets in the Linux kernel (and other OS's), you need `CAP_NET_RAW` capability.
 This can be done by either running the binary with root priviledges, or assigning the binary specific capabilities.
-To run the packet packet sniffer:
+To run the packet parser:
 ```
 sudo zig build run
 ```